Drug information provided by: Merative, Micromedex®

 It is very important that your doctor check your or your child's progress at regular visits to make sure that this medicine is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

-Check with your doctor right away if you or your child have agitation, confusion, decreased urine output, lethargy, muscle twitching, rapid weight gain, seizures, or swelling of the face, ankles, or hands.
+Check with your doctor right away if you or your child have bloody urine, a decrease in frequency or amount of urine, an increase in blood pressure, increased thirst, loss of appetite, lower back or side pain, nausea, swelling of the face, fingers, or lower legs, troubled breathing, unusual tiredness or weakness, vomiting, or weight gain.
 These may be symptoms of a serious kidney problem.

 Check with your doctor right away if you or your child have abdominal or stomach pain, cramping, or burning, black, tarry stools, constipation, diarrhea, heartburn, indigestion, nausea, or vomiting of blood or material that looks like coffee grounds.
 These may be symptoms of a serious stomach or bowel problem.

 Serious skin reactions can occur with this medicine.
-Stop using this medicine and check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, sores or ulcers on the skin, or fever or chills while you or your child are using this medicine.
+Check with your doctor right away if you or your child have blistering, peeling, or red skin rash, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you are using this medicine.

-If you or your child have diarrhea or vomiting, drink plenty of water or fluids to keep your body hydrated.
+If you have diarrhea or vomiting, drink plenty of water or fluids to keep your body hydrated.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.
 Do not take this medicine with aluminum-containing antacids (Maalox®, Mylanta®).